 This really depends on your personal interests.
-In 2013, there are 30 different courses offered offered, and Waterloo has guaranteed access to a subset of these courses (see above).
+In 2020, there were ~30 different courses offered offered, and Waterloo has guaranteed access to a subset of these courses (see above).
 Each course runs at a specific time in a specific location, and there is a different cost associated with each course offered.
-To view the courses offered this year, visit the Ontario Universities Program in Biology Website This website is updated in mid-to-late December of each year to reflect the courses that will be held the following year.
+To view the courses offered this year, visit the Ontario Universities Program in Biology Website

 8. How do I apply to take a field course?

-You must first decide which field courses you are interested in, and you must then complete an application form and return it to Jonathan Witt (B2 252) or Sue Whyte (ESC 351C) no later than Monday, January 21, 2013.
-A deposit of $250.00, payable to the University of Waterloo must accompany your completed application.
-Application forms are available on the Ontario Universities Program in Biology Website.
-View the 2013 application (PDF).
+You must first decide which field courses you are interested in, and you must then complete an application form and return it to Sue Whyte (ESC 351C) no later than Friday, January 31, 2020.
+A deposit of $350 is also due on this date: https://university-of-waterloo.myshopify.com/products/biol-490-oupfb-field-course-deposit.

 You should contact the instructor for the course in question.

 The date that the balance of your payment is due depends on the field course in which you are enrolled.
 The course descriptions indicate when the balance of your fee must be received, and to whom it must be sent to (usually the field course coordinator at the university which is offering the course that you are taking).
 It is critical that you pay the balance by the required date, or you could be removed from the course and your place might be given to someone else.
 View a list of field course coordinators for all participating universities (PDF).
 It is important to note that the fee for your field course is tax deductible in the same way that tuition fees can be deducted.
-Your field course instructor will normally provide you with a receipt for the balance of your payment at the time of the course, and a receipt for your $250.00 deposit can be picked up from Sue Whyte in ESC 351C.
+Your field course instructor will normally provide you with a receipt for the balance of your payment at the time of the course.

 Possibly.
-Since a spot in a field course was reserved for you, you will only get your $250.00 refunded if another student is found to take your place.
+Since a spot in a field course was reserved for you, you will only get your $350.00 refunded if another student is found to take your place.
 If you discover that you cannot take a field course very close to the time that the course is offered, and you have already paid both the deposit and the remaining balance of the course fee, it may not be possible to refund either.
 This will especially be the case if accommodations, food, and airfares have already been purchased for you.
-As a result, you should not sign up for a field course thoughtlessly and frivolously, and you should strongly consider purchasing cancellation insurance if the course you have selected involves air travel.
+As a result, please be thoughtful when you sign up for a field course.
+You should strongly consider purchasing cancellation insurance if the course you have selected involves air travel.
 Unfortunately, even if there is a compelling reason why you cannot attend a course (e.g., medical or family emergency), sometimes there is no way to issue a refund (e.g., a replacement student cannot be found in time and all accommodations, etc have been pre-booked).